QuentinSauvage/ElLocoRacing/README.md

 # ElLocoRacing

-_El Loco Racing_ is a racing game made during the 2nd year of master.
+_El Loco Racing_ is a racing game made under Unity during the 2nd year of master (November 2019 - December 2020), by Emile Romon and Quentin Sauvage.

 ### Controls